 Launched in 2018, the Pavilion Project formed a live project for the second year students enrolled on the architectural technology course.
 The students were given the opportunity to collaborate with industry to help make their proposals come to life.
 In doing so, they face the very real challenges of the planning process, value engineering and programme management.
 Their proposals were reviewed by Barnet’s Planning Department, bpr architects and the framework consultants for the University along with the Estates and Executive Teams.

 Through an iterative process, the core aspirations of the project were defined, and locations tested.
 The project, which is set to evolve over the duration of the architectural technology course, has four main goals:

 1. To be a statement piece of architecture

 3. To have a community interface

-4. To have student involvement
+4. To encourage student involvement and collaboration

 bpr are supporting the project to pull together the formal planning application for the Pavilion in collaboration with course students and framework consultants.
 Our director, Paul Beaty-Pownall will add further value to the project by giving his time to tutor the second year students on the course from 2018 to 2019.

 We have also had the privilege of providing a summer work placement for one of the students from the course, increasingly closing the links between education and practice.
 The links between the project and industry have been strengthened by the project attracting backing from suppliers in industry.
 Bauder have offered to provide green roof supplies to the project and CLT fabricators could also support the construction along with the Middlesex University Framework Contractors.
 The final structure will be used by students and local community alike.

 Middlesex University have existing strong links with the surrounding community.
 Local school children have attended site during the construction of our Ritterman Building, taking part in workshops to understand the new green walls, and the artist Drew Edwards sculpture ‘Children of the Mediterranean’, was the first piece to be located on one of the plinths outside the new science and technology facility.